 Olive oil is one of the oldest household products, used since the dawn of civilization (Western or otherwise).
-It can be used for everything from cleaning to cooking to health care.
+It can be used for everything from cleaning to cooking to health and skin care.
 Olive oil has been used for thousands of years to promote health and well-being.
 The Greeks used it.
 The Romans used it.
 Jesus used it.
 Chef Gordon Ramsey likely uses it.
 It was, and is, a staple of nutrition and home DIY problem-solving.

 This is one product that you should really invest in.
 Even if you’re a bargain shopper, it’s a good idea to buy a good volume of quality olive oil—even if you don’t know how you’re going to use it just yet.
 Why?
 Because you can use it for everything.
 It may seem strange that the fatty oils resulting from pressing olives can be so beneficial to health and well-being.
 It may be more strange to read that this fatty oil can be good for your heart and cholesterol levels, but it’s true.
 While it is 100 percent fat, it consists of (75 percent or so) monounsaturated fat that has multiple health benefits.